AileenS/ArticleBot/README.md

 # ArticleBot
-To Discuss a Bayesian Feed Filter for Caselaw
+A Bayesian Feed Filter for Caselaw